Skip to main content

 With that said, if you ever see these behaviors and feel like something is wrong, you can use a strategy we call “confronting with kindness” to help protect your child.
 Confronting with kindness includes only two steps:

-Pull the person aside and explain the boundaries you have established
+1. Pull the person aside and explain the boundaries you have established for your child and why you have them, and

-Ask them to support you in those boundaries.
+2. Ask them to support you in those boundaries.

 If the individual did the behavior innocently, they will likely be very apologetic and in the future keep those boundaries.
 If the individual is, in fact, a perpetrator, they will be put on high alert, and it is rare that they would continue to groom your child.
 If perpetrators know you are watching, they will usually stop targeting your child.

-The number one thing to remember is that you are responsible to stay informed, and take an active part in your child’s life.
+The number one thing to remember is that you are responsible to stay informed and take an active part in your child’s life.

 You can do this.
 The simple actions you take to stay informed can be the very things that protect your child from danger.